phillord/hermit-reasoner/readme.txt

-HermiT is an OWL 2 DL reasoner that uses the direct semantics.
+HermiT is a conformant OWL 2 DL reasoner that uses the direct semantics.
 It supports all OWL2 DL constructs and the datatypes required by the OWL 2 specification.

 HermiT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software